Kernosivsky idol: Dating and analysis

 After much controversy, the object was dated to the mid 3rd millennium BC and is associated with the late Yamnaya culture.

 According to the most common hypothesis, it depicts the supreme deity of the Indo-European pantheon.
 This connection was first proposed by Ukrainian archaeologist Valentyn Danylenko, who also proposed a connection between the idol and stories from the Rigveda.
-However the object has no close parallels.

 One interpretation of the illustrations on the body of the figure is that they may show tattoos.